 Sino House Hotel

-• Sino House Hotel - Rates and Reservations
+• Sino House Hotel - Reviews, Rates and Reservations

 Phuket Center Apartment

 Right in the center close to old town, the Phuket Center Apartments are serviced apartments with kitchens.
-A cafe serves breakfast and lunch, but then again, you are within a few minutes walk of many restaurants in town.
+A cafe serves breakfast and lunch, but you are also within a few minutes walk of many restaurants in town.

-• Phuket Center Apartment - Rates and Reservations
+• Phuket Center Apartment - Reviews, Rates and Reservations

 Lub Sbuy Guesthouse